Graduate Student Assembly

 The Graduate Student Assembly (GSA) is the governing body of approximately 4,000 on-campus and 2,000 off-campus graduate students.
 The GSA represents students’ concerns and serves as their liaison with the University Administration.
 GSA members also serve on a variety of University commissions and committees.
 In addition, the GSA administers two grant programs to directly promote the research and educational efforts of its members.
 The GSA strongly promotes graduate student community across departments by providing social events that foster inter-departmental interdisciplinary conversation.
 Every year, the GSA governing board, council, and general assembly work to improve campus life, scholarly development, and graduate community by creating and implementing goals based on the issues and concerns of graduate students on campus.

-The 2016-2017 Executive Board Officers were elected by the General Assembly at the April 2016 meeting.
+The 2019-2020 member of the Executive Board Officers were elected by the General Assembly in Spring 2019.

-Board of Visitors Representative (Non-Voting, Ex Offico): Tara Reel (email@example.com)
+Board of Visitors Representative (Non-Voting, Ex Offico): Ryan King

 For more information, visit our community blog space.